anchetaWern/yellowpill/README.md

 - Script for creating new tables and fields executes a dozen of times
 - Cannot create new tables for newly created databases
 - UI Issues
-- When selecting newly transferred fields (ctrl + x then ctrl + v) the table in which it was transferred is deselected
-- Cannot update the properties of newly transferred fields

 ##Configuration